Auto Feature Engineering & more¶

 For this notebook, we use the "Accident" French Dataset.
 More details on the French Goverment Open Data Site.

-This dataset is also available on our khiops-sample repository on Github.
+This dataset is also available on our khiops-samples repository on Github.

 This dataset has three tables Accident